ICC: New chief prosecutor divides opinions in Africa | DW | 15.06.2021

 "He came to the Kenyan people's defense concerning colonialism.
 He made sure that they were well compensated," Owino said, adding that Khan showed that "he loves our people and that he has compassion and is a good person in general."

-On April 27, 2017, Karim Khan appeared in Cameroon's Military Tribunal in Yaounde as part of a team of lawyers defending Nkomgho Felix Agbor Bala, a Cameroonian Human Rights lawyer.
+On April 27, 2017, Khan appeared at Cameroon's Military Tribunal in Yaounde as part of a team of lawyers defending Nkomgho Felix Agbor Bala, a Cameroonian human rights lawyer.

 Agbor Bala was the head of a group of Anglophone lawyers and teachers seeking to ensure the rights of Cameroon's Anglophone minority.
 Yaounde charged him with terrorism offenses and agitating for secession.
 Again, Khan's intervention helped secure a victory and Cameroon's authorities released Agbor Bala on August 30, 2017.